kubevela/kubevela/docs/introduction.md

 application management capabilities and aim to improve developer experience and efficiency.
 KubeVela shares the same goal but its built-in features are much lighter and easier to maintain compared to most of the existing PaaS offerings.
-Kubevela core components are nothing but a set of Kubernetes controllers/plugins.
+KubeVela core components are nothing but a set of Kubernetes controllers/plugins.

 The biggest difference lies in the extensibility.
 Most PaaS systems enforce constraints in the type of supported applications and the supported capabilities.